The-Balance-FFXIV/balance-static/content/jobs/casters/black-mage/advanced-non-standard-blm-guide.md

 When planning an opener sequence, sometimes the amount of time between T3 refreshes is longer than the T3P timer.
 If a tick happens early enough and no additional ticks happen, you may have to choose between dropping the proc or deviating into a sequence branch.
 Which one is preferable depends on the fight and on your goals.
 Similarly, randomness in mechanics may also force a deviance.
 To factor these random elements, you may want to plan different branches in the sequence in case they happen.

-#### Example E11S phase 1 sequence branch (principle holds but sequence needs work)
+#### Example E11S Phase 1 sequence branch (principle holds, but sequence needs work)

 Sequence: <https://xivanalysis.com/fflogs/2y8nrJPXK7p6AW9w/15/2>

-If a T3 procs within the first 2 ticks after the second T3P and no additional procs occur, it will run out before the expected ice phase.
+If a T3 procs within the first two ticks after the second T3P and no additional procs occur, it will run out before the expected ice phase.
 Anticipating this, we can branch into the above sequence instead.
 Note that this is merely an example, and not necessarily actually a gain in practice.
 When spreadsheeting the opening sequence, there may be multiple branches needed due to the varying occurrence of T3 procs.

 I made the sequence a while ago and ironically now I don’t remember what it was about this sequence that needed adjustment.
 Take it as a reference only, and the principle still holds true.